KumoCorp/kumomta/docs/userguide/configuration/concepts.md

 # Configuration Concepts

-KumoMTA uses Lua in the place of bespoke domain-specific configuration syntax that is common in many other MTAs.
+KumoMTA uses Lua in place of bespoke domain-specific configuration syntax that is common in many other MTAs.

 Lua is a surprisingly powerful configuration language, allowing you to simply